stuartjnelson/northern-badger-11ty-blog/articles/i-want-to-ditch-google-analytics-but-what-for.md

 I still believe Google Analytics is a great tool, but for a simple site where I have no need for advanced features or other related Google tools, it feels excessive.
 There are countless analytics tools available besides Google Analytics.
 I chose three to assess because I think three provides a good balance of options.
 Here’s my analysis of those tools.

 ### Netlify Analytics
-When you host a site on Netlify you're also able to use their analytics tools, [Netlify Analytics](https://www.netlify.com/platform/core/analytics/).
-This is a server side analytics tool which respects your users privacy and doesn't affect the performance of your site.
-To start using Netlify Analytics it's just a click of a button in the Netlify dashboard however it does cost £9/month.
-The [data is only retained for 30 days](https://answers.netlify.com/t/historical-analytics-data-more-than-30-days/26466/30) but you can apparently export it using an Netlify API.
+When you host a site on Netlify, you have the option to use their analytics tool, [Netlify Analytics](https://www.netlify.com/platform/core/analytics/).
+This is a server-side analytics tool that respects your users' privacy and does not impact your site's performance.
+Activating Netlify Analytics is as simple as clicking a button in the Netlify dashboard, but it does come with a cost of £9 per month.
+The [data is only retained for 30 days](https://answers.netlify.com/t/historical-analytics-data-more-than-30-days/26466/30), though it can be exported using the Netlify API.

 **Pros** ✅
 * Very easy to setup